nawta/GSoC_deeplense_assignment/README.md

 In addition to that, CVAE is implementable on laptop, whereas other methods sometimes need a bulk of computer properties(such as [9].)

 Using such autoencoders, anomaly detection will be easy.(in future work I can impliment heat map which clearly tells anomalies from norms [10] )
+__I couldn't do operational check because of my laptop's lack in spec__

 According to Hold-out method, I devided images into train(3001 images) and test(2000 images).
 Directory structures are below. you should put lenses directory at the same place as this notebook.